sporto/elm-tutorial/signals/introduction.md

 #### Mouse.x

-`Mouse.x` gives us a signal of the x mouse coordinate as it changes.
+`Mouse.x` gives us a signal of the mouse `x` coordinate as it changes.
 This signal has the signature `Signal.Signal Int`, so it is a signal that carries an integer.

 #### Signal.map